2012 United States House of Representatives elections in Texas: Predictions

+Results

 District 25

-Democrat Lloyd Doggett, who had represented Texas's 25th congressional district since 2005, had intended to seek re-election in the new 35th district; however the November 2011 interim map would allow him to instead run in the 25th district.
+Democrat Lloyd Doggett, who had represented Texas's 25th congressional district since 2005, had intended to seek re-election in the new 35th district; however, the November 2011 interim map would allow him to instead run in the 25th district.
+In the event, he ran in the 35th district, as the final version of the 25th was almost entirely a new, and much more Republican leaning seat.